 What does CCSPCA stand for?
 What do you do, exactly?

 CCSPCA stands for the Central California Society for the Prevention of Cruelty to Animals.
 The CCSPCA is a private non-profit organization that seeks to prevent cruelty and neglect of animals through education, enforcement of state cruelty laws and by treating and caring for animals that have nowhere else to go.
-The CCSPCA also operates as the Animal Control agency for the City of Fresno, the County of Fresno and the unincorporated cities within the Fresno County area.
-Animal Control Services are funded by and operate under contracts between the CCSPCA and the City of Fresno and County of Fresno, respectively.
-Donations that go to the CCSPCA do not supplement its contractual obligations for animal control services, as these are funded by the City and County of Fresno.
+The CCSPCA also provides the Animal Control services for the City of Fresno by way of contract.
+Donations that go to the CCSPCA do not supplement its contractual obligations for animal control services, as these are funded by the City.

-CCSPCA operations that do not include Animal Control and Pound services are funded primarily through donations and include our Education Department, Volunteer and Foster Programs, Staffing to work with rescues and other groups, and many other functions and programs that are directly related to animals, pets and their owners.
+CCSPCA operations that do not include Animal Control and Pound services are funded primarily through donations and include our Spay/Neuter and Foster Programs and many other services that are directly related to animals, pets, and their owners.

 How do you work here?
 Isn’t it hard?